Must Know Graduation Details

 Use of Copyrighted Material

 When using text, tables or figures from a published work, whether your own article or that of another author, you must receive the permission of the journal in which it was published.
 As a courtesy, you should also request permission of the author.
 You can use a sample template for contacting publishers and/or many journals have on their websites a copyright permission request form.
+A copy of the letter or email giving you permission to use the article, table, or figure must be submitted along with other documents that you submit for your thesis or dissertation.
+Do not incorporate the permission letter into the paper.

 - Using Published Papers in Document